William Findley: Public life

 Findley was one of the leaders in the convention that, in 1789, wrote a new Constitution for Pennsylvania.
 As an Anti-Federalist, Findley wrote papers under the name of "An Officer of the Late Continental Army".

-After serving in the Pennsylvania House of Representatives, he was elected to the Second Congress from the district west of the mountains in 1791.
+After serving in the Pennsylvania House of Representatives, he was elected to the Second Congress from the district west of the mountains in 1791, after being an unsuccessful candidate for the prior Congress in 1788.
 William Findley served in the Second through the Fifth congresses.
 A Jeffersonian Republican, Findley opposed the financial plans of Federalist Treasury Secretary Alexander Hamilton and supported the cause of states' rights.
 As a voice of reason, in 1794 he helped to calm the passions of the Whiskey Insurrection.
 Unlike many Democratic-Republicans, he opposed slavery.

 After declining nomination to the Sixth Congress, he was elected to the Pennsylvania State Senate because he allowed his name to be placed on the local ticket to rally western support for Thomas McKean's campaign for governor.

 Elected to the Eighth Congress, he served through the Fourteenth, the turbulent years of the Burr conspiracy, the embargo, and the War of 1812 as a strong supporter of Thomas Jefferson and James Madison.
 He was known as "The Venerable Findley," and because he was the senior representative in years of service, he was in 1811 designated "Father of the House", the first man to be awarded that honorary title.
 He died in his home along the Loyalhanna Creek on April 5, 1821, and is buried in Latrobe's Unity Cemetery.